 With a defective grantor trust, the income from the trust is taxed to the parent, but the value of the trust assets is excused from the parent's taxable estate.

 Using Tax-Free Gifts To Transfer Business Interests

-As an alternative to outright transfers of the business interests to the family, the annual gift exclusion (which is $13,000 in 2012) provides a simple opportunity to pass on wealth.
+As an alternative to outright transfers of the business interests to the family, the annual gift exclusion (which is $14,000 in 2013 and 2014) provides a simple opportunity to pass on wealth.
 Annual gifts that qualify under this exclusion do not reduce the estate or gift tax exemptions.

 Using Annuities To Transfer Business Interests